onap/vnfrqts-requirements/docs/Chapter8.rst

 R-61282 The VNF Heat **MUST**
-adhere to the following naming convention for the property allowed\_address\_pairs and Map Property ip\_address parameter, when the parameter is referencing an â€œexternalâ€� network:
+adhere to the following naming convention for the property allowed\_address\_pairs and Map Property ip\_address parameter, when the parameter is referencing an "external" network:

 - {vm-type}\_{network-role}\_floating\_ip for an IPv4 address
 - {vm-type}\_{network-role}\_floating\_v6\_ip for an IPv6 address

-R-16805 The VNF Heat **MUST** adhere to the following naming convention for the property allowed\_address\_pairs and Map Property ip\_address parameter when the parameter is referencing an â€œinternalâ€� network.
+R-16805 The VNF Heat **MUST** adhere to the following naming convention for the property allowed\_address\_pairs and Map Property ip\_address parameter when the parameter is referencing an "internal" network.

 - {vm-type}\_int\_{network-role}\_floating\_ip for an IPv4 address
 - {vm-type}\_int\_{network-role}\_floating\_v6\_ip for an IPv6 address